VoronDesign/VoronUsers/printer_mods/TaffoFox/Ender-3-Pro-to-Switchwire/readme.md

-#  Ender 3 Pro and V2 to Switchwire Mod
+Ender 3 Pro and V2 to Switchwire Mod

+## Based off Triano's mod.

 This is a conversion of the Ender 3 Pro and V2 to a Switchwire type coreXZ printer.
 My goal was to use most of the Ender 3 components while maintaining the core Voron design look and feel.